JakobHav/Lab3-MOSFETs/5932110_5900383_Haverkamp_Fark_03_Sub_EN.typ

 === Introduction

-In section 3.2.1., we looked at and simulated a basic MOSFET circuit shown in @fig1 and performed a voltage sweep on the gate of the MOSFET to analyze the output voltage and current through the resistor $R_D = 200 Omega$, which is shown in @fig2.
+In section 3.2.1., we looked at and simulated a basic MOSFET voltage inverting circuit shown in @fig1 and performed a voltage sweep on the gate of the MOSFET to analyze the output voltage and current through the resistor $R_D = 200 Omega$, which is shown in @fig2.

 We also sweeped _VDD_ from 0 V to 5 V to look at the current through $R_D$ for different voltages applied at the drain end of the transistor.